WEEK 3 Clues are Posted – Good Luck Everyone!

 Teams from The Czech Republic, Lebanon, Russia, USA, Germany, Taiwan, China, Pakistan, South Africa, France, Brazil, Canada, Australia, Israel, Canada, Spain, England and Slovenia.

 Project-based Learning in Global Competencies

-The cross-curricular Landmark Games provide practice for developing the global competencies students need to succeed.
-While working with topics related to geography, history, literacy, math, and science, students are also developing the competencies with Collaboration, Organization, Critical Thinking, Problem Solving, Creativity, Technology Skills, and Global Awareness.
+Objectives: The cross-curricular Landmark Games provide practice for developing the global competencies students need to succeed.
+Working with topics related to geography, history, literacy, math, and science, students are also developing the competencies with Collaboration, Organization, Critical Thinking, Problem Solving, Creativity, Technology Skills, and Global Awareness.
 One exciting outcome is that Teachers develop enduring relationships for future classroom-to-classroom interactions around the world!

 Networking With Other Professionals on Facebook!

-We have a project Facebook Group (a closed group for teachers only – Please Request to Join) where important project communications are shared.
+Please Request to Join our project Facebook Group (closed group for participating teachers only.)
+This is where we publish important project communications.
 And you can tell us about your part of the world, what your class likes to do, and about your school.
 You can communicate with other participants from all over the world.
-We always encourage creative use of technology so also communicate with Skype, Twitter, FlipGrid, and texting (WhatsApp) as well as email!
+We always encourage creative use of technology so also communicate with Skype, Twitter, Instagram, FlipGrid, and texting (WhatsApp) as well as email!